Modern Weight ScienceAbout

 Weight Loss Research

-Weight Regain After Stopping Ozempic: What the Research Actually Shows
+Weight Regain After Stopping Ozempic: The Research

 STEP 4 randomised people who had already lost weight on semaglutide to either continue or switch to placebo.
 The placebo group regained two-thirds of their loss within a year — and the biology behind that pattern explains the rest.